RomkaS62/MandelbrotGenerator/README.md

 	*	-s: Supersample level.
 Uses 2^n more pixels to render the final image.
 I recomment against using more than than 2.
 	*	--iterate: Function to iterate.
 Defaults to 'mandelbrot-double'.
 	*	--render: Name of the function that will convert samples from iterate into RGB pixels.
 Defaults to 'render-rgb'.

+## Plugin: How to?

+Write a shared library that exports a 'const struct fractal\_iterator\_s iterators'.